shahriarta/shahriarta.github.io/_pages/about.md

 My research interests includes control theory, differential geometry, game theory and variational analysis, learning for control, and networked systems.
-I'm also interested in applying the developed techniques to analyze distributed systems operating in cooperative/non-cooperative environments.
+I'm also interested in applying the developed techniques to distributed systems operating in cooperative/non-cooperative environments.

 ...more about me.
 I received the B.Sc. degree in electrical engineering from the Sharif University of Technology, Tehran, Iran, in 2014, the M.Sc. degree in electrical engineering